cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 ---
 lang: en-US
-title: Updating to 15.1 (Dallas)
+title: Updating (Dallas)
-description: Guide on updating to 15.1 using the Dallas tweak
+description: Guide on updating using the Dallas tweak
 permalink: /updating-dallas
 redirect_from:
-  #- /dallas
+  - /dallas
-  #- /updating-(dallas)
+  - /updating-(dallas)
 extra_contributors:
   - DhinakG
 ---

 ## Required Reading

 Due to certain issues regarding the normal blobless method, in order to Delay OTA to 15.1, you have to use the Dallas tweak and its profiles to be able to go to iOS 15.1.
+If you wish, you can also use the Dallas method to go to iOS 14.8.1 as well

 ::: tip

-You must meet the following criteria in order to go to 15.1:
+You must meet the following criteria in order to use Dallas:
   - You must be able to jailbreak your device
   - You must be able to install packages and profiles onto your device